The HIV lifecycle

 HIV is a tricky virus.
 Instead of being destroyed by the immune system it uses immune cells to reproduce.

-For the first 10 days, HIV stays hidden and is impossible to detect.
-But millions of copies of the virus are already being made in lymph nodes closest to the site of infection.
+For the first 10 days or so, HIV stays hidden.
+It is impossible to detect or test for.
+But millions of copies of the virus are already being made in lymph nodes near the body site of infection.

 Instead of clearing the virus, CD4 cells are used by HIV to replicate.
-This process keeps repeating until you start ART.
+This continues until you start ART.

 The replication cycle